zergov/kuberchatter/README.md

   - backend: producer of messages distributed to the chat server via rabbitmq
   - chat server: websocket server consuming messages from rabbitmq

-Application is running on Google K8s engine at: https://35.188.32.24/

 # Running locally
 - Install Minikube.
 - Install Helm.